cloudflare/redoctober/README.md

 ### Decrypt

-Decrypt allows an admin to decrypt a piece of data.
+Decrypt allows a user to decrypt a piece of data.
 As long as "Minimum" number users from the set of "Owners" have delegated their keys to the server, a base64 encoded object with the clear data and the set of "Owners" whose private keys were used is returned.